 Things get going quickly after this revelation – someone has stolen Zeus’ master bolt and most of the gods believe it was Hades who took it in an attempt to frame Poseidon.
 If it hasn’t been returned in two weeks, the three gods will go to war and wreak havoc on the world.
 So Percy needs to get himself to the Underworld, get the bolt back from Hades and return it to Mount Olympus (located on the 600th floor of the Empire State Building) before the two weeks are up.
 Have fun storming the castle, boys.

 At first, I thought I wouldn’t be able to stand Percy as the protaganist, but he grew on me quickly and turned out to be quite likeable indeed.
-In fact, many of the characters are downright fantastic, although I was personally more taken with the minor characters than the major characters.
+In fact, many of the characters are downright fantastic in The Lightning Thief, although I was personally more taken with the minor characters than the major characters.

 I liked seeing all the references to Greek mythology and watching the characters, stories, and details get tied into the modern story line.
 Some parts made me laugh out loud, particularly the scenes in the Underworld with Hades (when Percy accuses Hades of trying to start a war on earth in order to gain additional tenants for his kingdom, Hades scoffs ” Have you any idea how much my kingdom has swollen in this past century alone, how many subdivisions I’ve had to open?”).

-The book ends on a bit of a cliffhanger and yet. . .
+The Lightning Thief ends on a bit of a cliffhanger and yet. . .
 I feel completely neutral about reading the next book.
 If Bart got it, I might pick it up and read it.
 Or I might not.